 We can help you analyze the value of your property today versus the long-term benefits of renting.
 If you can use the equity in your property in another way that outpaces the performance of the real estate market, you should.
 If you don’t have anything better to do with the money and the neighborhood is rising in value, hang on – real estate can be a great investment if you know how to correctly read the market.

 6) Uncle Sam wants a piece of the action.

 Don’t forget to discuss your inheritance with tax and legal professionals before you take action.
 There are major property and income tax consequences that will dramatically impact the cost of owning your investment.

 7) Consider all your options.

 In certain situations we may be able to help you structure a lease-option agreement that allows you to rent and sell at the same time – capturing the best of both worlds.
-These kinds of deals can be complicated, but our Winter Park investment experience can help you win.
+These kinds of deals can be complicated, but our Bradenton investment experience can help you win.

 8) Compare a few scenarios.

-We’ll help you determine prices for any property near Winter Park – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).
+We’ll help you determine prices for any property near Bradenton – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).